amrutu75/cintel-01-pages/index.md

-# My Website Title
-Marine Life - Penguin
+# Marine Life - Penguin

 My first website using Markdown and GitHub Pages.

 ## Links (Two hashes is a second level heading)